Lady Gaga's two French bulldogs have been returned safely, LAPD says - Local News 8

 Home surveillance video shows attack

+Meantime, the investigation is ongoing and LAPD is still working to locate possible suspects from Wednesday’s attack, an LAPD spokesperson said.

-Among the pieces of evidence being investigated is surveillance video that shows the horrific attack.
+Among the pieces of evidence being investigated is surveillance video from the scene.

 The footage, recorded by a home surveillance camera and obtained by CNN, shows the man walking on what police identified as Sierra Bonita Avenue in Hollywood when a light-colored sedan slows and stops next to him.